STaRR: Spatial-Temporal Token-Dynamics-Aware Responsive Remasking for Diffusion Language Models: Prelimilary

 \subsection{\textbf{Diffusion Language Models}}

 Diffusion language models (DLMs) extend diffusion-based generation to discrete text by replacing left-to-right autoregressive decoding with iterative refinement over the entire sequence.
-Given a sequence of a fixed length $x$, where all the tokens are masked except the prompt, the model first predicts masks for all positions in parallel using a trained mask predictor.
-Then it applies a remasking mechanism that keeps confident tokens while transforming others back to masks.
-This process repeats until all tokens are decoded, or the steps conducted exceed the maximum step~\cite{chen2025dpad,kim2025rainbow}, as illustrated in Fig.~\ref{fig:2}.
-The updating process in step $t$ can be described as follows:
+Given a fixed-length sequence $x$, in which all tokens are masked except for the prompt, the model first predicts tokens for all positions in parallel using a trained mask predictor.
+It then applies a remasking mechanism that preserves high-confidence tokens while reverting the other tokens to masks.
+This process is repeated until all tokens are decoded or the number of iterations exceeds a predefined maximum~\cite{chen2025dpad,kim2025rainbow}.
+The update procedure at step $t$ can be described as follows:

-where $x_{i}$ represents the decoded token at position $i$, while $\overline{x_{i}}$ represents the masked token.
-The remasking strategy selects tokens to be remasked every step with the information of token confidence $c_{i}$ produced by the model.
+where $x_i$ denotes the decoded token at position $i$, and $\overline{x}_i$ denotes a masked token.
+The remasking strategy determines, at each step, which tokens to remask based on the token-wise confidence scores $c_i$ produced by the model.